Managing Pending AP Assets

 -

-Click Claim to complete the operation and close
+complete the operation and close the sidebar.

 The claimed APs are moved from the Pending Assets tab to the Device Inventory tab.